Ranking hierarchical multi-label classification results with mLPRs: Experiments

 \textit{Results Based on Evaluation Criterion II}.
-We split the original testing data set equally into a validation set and a new testing data set ($5,000$ samples in each), and then followed Steps 1-5 of the procedure in Section \ref{sec:cutoff_selection} to obtain a cutoff value for the ranking on the new testing data set.
-The corresponding discovery proportion ($:=$ \{\# of discoveries\}/\{total \# of events\}), the observed FDP, and the $F_1$ score obtained were computed and are summarized in Tables \ref{tbl:synthetic_cutoff_FDR} and \ref{tbl:synthetic_cutoff_fmax}.
-As can be seen in Table \ref{tbl:synthetic_cutoff_FDR}, \Method\/HierRank-full made the most discoveries while controlling the FDP.
-Table \ref{tbl:synthetic_cutoff_fmax} shows that \Method\/HierRank-full achieved the highest $F_1$ score and the lowest FDP.
-Additionally, Table \ref{tbl:synthetic_cutoff_FDR} shows that the FDP obtained was close to the target FDR (i.e., $\alpha$) for every method except Raw-NaiveSort and Raw-HierRank.
-We also observe (from the results shown in Table \ref{appendix_tbl:synthetic_cutoff_fmax} in Appendix \ref{appendix:add_results}) that the obtained $F_1$ score nearly reached the highest possible $F_1$ score for the corresponding ranking.
-As can be seen by these results, the strategy given in Section \ref{sec:cutoff_selection} produced a satisfactory cutoff as expected.
+We split the original testing dataset equally into a validation set and a new testing dataset ($5,000$ objects in each) and followed the procedure outlined in Section \ref{sec:cutoff_selection} to determine the cutoff $\hat{\kappa}$ based on the validation dataset. { The FDP values were computed on the new testing dataset when $\hat{\kappa}$ was chosen to target an FDR of $\alpha \times 100\%$, with $\alpha = $0.01, 0.05, 0.1, and 0.2.
+Similarly, The $F_1$ scores were calculated on the new testing dataset when $\hat{\kappa}$ was selected by maximizing the $F_1$ score on the validation dataset.
+In addition to the FDP and $F_1$ scores, we also reported the corresponding discovery proportion (d.p. := \# predicted positives / \# all events).} The results are summarized in Tables \ref{tbl:synthetic_cutoff_FDR} and \ref{tbl:synthetic_cutoff_fmax}.

+As shown in Table \ref{tbl:synthetic_cutoff_FDR}, \Method\/HierRank-full made the most discoveries while effectively controlling the FDP.
+Table \ref{tbl:synthetic_cutoff_fmax} demonstrates that \Method\/HierRank-full achieved the highest $F_1$ score and the lowest FDP.
+Additionally, Table \ref{tbl:synthetic_cutoff_FDR} indicates that the obtained FDP closely matched the target FDR (i.e., $\alpha$) for all methods except Raw-NaiveSort and Raw-HierRank. { Furthermore, results in Table S4 in Supplement D.4 show that the $F_1$ score obtained on the new testing dataset nearly matched the highest achievable $F_1$ score on the validation dataset.} These results demonstrate that the strategy described in Section \ref{sec:cutoff_selection} successfully produced a satisfactory cutoff, as expected.